Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: How to constrain binary evolution models with

 Finally, we demonstrate the effectiveness of this likelihood model through the example of a one-dimensional injection recovery in $\alphaCE$.

 \begin{subsection}{The Inhomogeneous Poisson Point Process likelihood}

-In general, when we run an experiment and measure some data, $d$, we can use Bayes' theorem to evaluate the likelihood of some set of hypotheses, $\mathcal{H}$: . where $\pprob(\mathcal{H}|d)$ is the posterior probability of our hypotheses, $\pprob(d|\mathcal{H})$ is the likelihood of our data given our set of hypotheses, $\pprob(\mathcal{H})$ is the probabilistic representation of our prior knowledge about $\mathcal{H}$, and $\pprob(d)$ is a marginalization factor to keep our probability distribution normalized.
+In general, when we run an experiment and measure some data, $d$, we can use Bayes' theorem to evaluate the likelihood of some set of hypotheses, $\mathcal{H}$:

+where $\pprob(\mathcal{H}|d)$ is the posterior probability of our hypotheses, $\pprob(d|\mathcal{H})$ is the likelihood of our data given our set of hypotheses, $\pprob(\mathcal{H})$ is the probabilistic representation of our prior knowledge about $\mathcal{H}$, and $\pprob(d)$ is a marginalization factor to keep our probability distribution normalized.
 That marginalization factor can be calculated over all possible hypotheses:

 Marginalization also allows us to reduce the dimensionality of our set of hypotheses: Suppose that our set of hypotheses depend on two parameters, $\lambda_1$ and $\lambda_2$.
 We can also marginalize over $\lambda_1$ to find our likelihood in terms of $\lambda_2$: